prasadcode58/College-Connect/README.md

 Two Android applications for seamless communication between college students and faculties,

-one is admin college app
+one is "admin college app"

-another is user college app
+another is "user college app"

 #Disclaimer**